|

 Then load my box on the 309”

 Some can’t be stopped for anything.
-They just keep finding a way back, returning, always back on top.
+They just keep finding a way back, returning back to the top.
 Squaring off with the obligatory demons—the devil rum, suitcases full of drugs and rock and roll clichés, a merry-go-round of personal tragedies—does not seem to matter at all to these escape artists.
 Hell, for some, not even a casket can contain them.

-American V: A Hundred Highways was to be the final release of Johnny Cash’s American Recordings series.
+American V: A Hundred Highways was supposed to be the final release of Johnny Cash’s American Recordings series.
 The result was a Number 1 offering from the great beyond.
 Makes you wonder if the man in black was somehow still laying down tracks from further on up the road.
-Word of American VI due out sometime in the future stokes that fire.
+And then word of American VI stokes that fire.

 “Got my dead man’s suit and my smilin’ skull ring